syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/User-Interactions.md

 ### Selection Mode

-You can set three different selection mode for highlighting the data point and series by using the **Mode** property of the SelectionSettings.
+You can set four different selection mode for highlighting the data point and series by using the **Mode** property of the SelectionSettings.

 * Series
 * Points